-- When connecting the power supply: connect the earth cable first, before making the current-carrying connections. - When disconnecting the power supply: disconnect the current-carrying cables first, before separating the earth connection. - The length of the conductors between the power supply stress relief and the terminal block itself MUST be as such that the current-carrying wires are tautened before the earth wire is in case the power supply is pulled loose from the stress relief.
+When connecting the power supply, the earth connection must be made before the current-carrying connections are established.
+When disconnecting the power supply, the current-carrying connections must be separated before the earth connection is.
+The length of the conductors between the power supply stress relief and the terminal block itself must be as such that the current-carrying wires are tautened before the earth wire is in case the power supply is pulled loose from the stress relief.